 The data will give us year-round 24/7 counts, showing seasonal variations, and what’s happening at different times of the day.

 Based on other places around the world, we would expect to see numbers start to rise once we have made significant improvements to a route that connects suburbs with the central city.

 This will take time, as it is going to take many years to develop a citywide connected cycle network that people of all ages and abilities will feel safe using.

 The monthly total represents the number of times we have counted people on bikes.
 Depending on where you are going you may be counted by more than one counter.
 However we currently only have a small number of counters so there are many more trips that are not counted.

-This copyright work is licensed by the WCC under the Creative Commons Attribution 4.0 BY license.
-In essence, you are free to copy, distribute and adapt the work, as long as you attribute the work to Wellington City Council and abide by the other license terms.
-To view a copy of this license, visit creativecommons.org/licenses/by/4.0.
+This copyright work is licensed by Wellington City Council under the Creative Commons Attribution 4.0 BY licence.
+In essence, you are free to copy, distribute and adapt the work, as long as you attribute the work to Wellington City Council and abide by the other licence terms.
+To view a copy of this licence, visit creativecommons.org/licenses/by/4.0.